Backcountry Accommodation Guide

 Motels are less expensive than hotels but offer fewer guest comforts and have more basic amenities.
 Prices vary and you usually get what you pay for.
-There are motel chains like Super 8, but you will find many privately owned as well, like The Bait Motel on Route 6.
+There are motel chains like Super 8, but you will find many privately owned ones as well, like The Bait Motel on Route 6.

-Farm Stays and Ranch Stays in Canada
+8. Farm Stays and Ranch Accommodation in Canada

 Some operate as a bed and breakfast, others offer a full vacation package.
-Sometimes you can stick around to do volunteer work for a few days (a week, a few month, a year).
+Sometimes you can stick around to do volunteer work for a few days (a week, a few months, a year).
 This is also possible with the WWOOF network.

 Many of the farms and ranches depend on tourism to help make ends meet.

 It’s the dream of most travellers to Canada to stay in a Canadian log cabin for a couple of nights, with a wood stove in the corner and a fire burning.
 The cabins are often located in a true wilderness setting.
 Many provide access to pristine alpine and sub-alpine hiking trails and routes.
-This makes it ideal for hiking, climbing, photography and of course wildlife viewing.
+This makes it ideal for hiking, climbing, photography, and of course wildlife viewing.
 Many travellers choose a cabin for rustic backcountry accommodation.

 Many cabins are situated in the heart of the forest and near a lake.
-Some of them are easy to get to, others you only can reach by chopper or float plane.
+Some of them are easy to get to, others you only can reach by chopper or floatplane.

-Some cabins are rustic, offering just basic equipment and an out-house.
+Some cabins are rustic, offering just basic equipment and an outhouse.
 Others are luxurious, depending on their location.
 When you book, make sure you know what to expect.

-There are individual cabins for rent, but most of them are part of a wilderness resort.
+You will find individual cabins for rent, but most of them are part of a wilderness resort.

-Backcountry Lodges and Resorts
+10. Backcountry Lodges and Resorts

-Leave your tent, your sleeping bag, cooking pots and dehydrated food at home and enjoy real backcountry luxury in one of the many backcountry lodges in Canada.
+Leave your tent, your sleeping bag, cooking pots, and dehydrated food at home and enjoy real backcountry luxury in one of the many backcountry lodges in Canada.

 Often, backcountry lodges are off the beaten track in a remote setting and accessible by hiking in or by flying in only, but not all of them.
 The variation between lodges is huge!
 All of them have one thing in common, they offer incredible scenery and adventure opportunities and none of them is cheap.

-My kind of a wilderness experience is a rustic, original place with basic amenities, to enhance what nature has to offer.
-That’s apparently not what most people want.
+My kind of wilderness experience is a rustic, original place with basic amenities, to enhance what nature has to offer.
+That’s not what most people want.
 Otherwise, there wouldn’t be that many luxury wilderness lodges and resorts in Canada.

-All the lodges offer a great activity program for their guests, depending on location.
+All the lodges offer a great activity program for their guests, depending on the location.
 Some lodges specialize in certain activities, like the many fishing lodges all over Canada.

-Guest ranches in Canada
+11. Guest Ranches in Canada

 Just like the lodges, the guest ranches are all unique with different standards.
-It varies from a rustic small family type ranch to luxury and commercialized.
+It varies from a rustic small family-type ranch to luxury and commercialized.